 How Do I Apply?

-Admissions for Fall 2023 are now closed.
-Please join our mailing list to learn about upcoming Open Houses and Info Sessions, and to be reminded when admissions opens on March 1, 2024 for Fall 2024.
+Admissions for Fall 2024 will run from March 1, 2024 to April 15, 2024.
+Please join our mailing list to learn about upcoming Open Houses and Info Sessions, and to be reminded when admissions opens.

-Applicants to the Bard Microcollege begin by participating in a timed, in-person writing session, at any of these locations:
+Applicants to the Bard Microcollege begin by participating in a timed, in-person writing session at either of these locations: